 Questions abound: it’s not a miracle?
 Or it’s the miracle of the tamarisk and insects?
 They saw this provision as a divine gift.
 And clearly the story begs us not to get derailed with the murmuring of historical questions.
 Flannery O’Connor resisted the idea of Eucharist-as-symbol, but there is much symbolic in this story.
 The double portion on Friday to cover the Sabbath… although the Sabbath commandment hasn’t been given just yet!
 No wonder devotional guides play on this ‘daily bread’ image; did Jesus have the manna in mind?
 You have to look out for it every morning; you can’t save up for a few days… etc. You have to love the way God not only responds to the murmuring with mercy; then when God gives them the bread, there are conditions.
 I admire B. Davie Napier’s phrasing (in Come Sweet Death, pondering the tree in Genesis 3, but it fits the manna as well):

-Behold, God’s wondrous gift is given
+Behold, God’s wondrous gift is given– with strings.

 All glory be to thee, uncertain giver,